ljk233/Cookbook/Cards/0017_confint_1samp_prop.md

 ```

 A candidate in a two-person election commissions a poll to determine who is ahead.
-The pollster randomly chooses 500 registered voters, and determines that 260 out of the 500 favor the candidate.
+The pollster randomly chooses 500 registered voters, and determines that 260 out of the 500 favour the candidate.

 Return an approximate 95%-confidence interval for the proportion of voters who back the candidate.